-The Mutual may, after following appropriate procedures prescribed by law and the Mutual's governing documents, suspend a delinquent Member's right to vote on matters as to which the Member would otherwise be entitled to vote (based on applicable law and/or the Mutual's governing documents), or to use facilities or receive services provided by the Mutual, or both, until the delinquency is paid in full, including interest, a late charge, and/or the Administrative Collection Fee, as may have been imposed or incurred in a particular instance.
-Failure to pay the assessments or failure to pay interest, a late fee, and/or the Administrative Collection Fee may also result in suspension of Membership in and the ability to use the facilities or services provided by the Golden Rain Foundation of Laguna Woods or by this Mutual.
+The Mutual may, after following appropriate procedures prescribed by law and the Mutual's Governing Documents, suspend a delinquent Member's right to use facilities or receive services provided by the Mutual, or both, until the delinquency is paid in full, including interest, late charges, and/or Costs of Collection, as may have been imposed or incurred in a particular instance.
+Failure to pay in full such amounts may also result in suspension of certain Membership rights and the ability to use the facilities or services provided by GRF or by this Mutual.